bjblank2/GenMC_Fit/README.md

-# GenMC_Fit
+# GenMC_Fit ReadMe

 ## Overview
-GenMC_Fit is a Python-based component of the GenMC-MA toolkit, designed to parameterize lattice models from density functional theory (DFT) datasets.
-It operates as part of the broader GenMC-MA workflow, which is used to model the thermodynamic, magnetic, and structural properties of alloys and compounds.
+GenMC_Fit is the second component of the GenMC-MA toolkit, designed to parameterize lattice models from density functional theory (DFT) datasets.
+It operates as part of the broader GenMC-MA workflow, which is used to model the thermodynamic, magnetic, and structural properties of magnetic alloys and compounds.
 This tool specifically takes DFT-derived datasets and calculates effective cluster interaction (ECI) terms or other model parameters through a regression approach.
 These parameters are then used to predict material properties and support Monte Carlo simulations.

 ---

 ## Key Features
-- Parameterizes lattice models, including cluster expansions, Ising models, and Potts models.
+- Parameterizes lattice models, including cluster expansions, Ising models, and Potts models (More to come).
-- Supports multiple linear regression techniques: Ridge, Lasso, Least Squares, and Elastic Net.
+- Supports multiple linear regression techniques: Ridge, Lasso, Least Squares, and Elastic Net (More to come).
 - Handles symmetry-based clustering and decorations for complex lattice systems.
 - Outputs parameterized models for use with GenMC_Run.